beckje01/octopress-site/source/about.markdown

 # $ whoami

 I am an Engineer at SmartThings, based in Minneapolis, Minnesota.
-I have been doing Grails since 2010.

-I try to be an active member of the local Groovy community as well as an open source contributor, contributing to Grails plugins and [Ratpack](http://ratpack.io) in my free time.
+I try to be an active member of the local development community as well as an open source contributor.
 I am very interested in creating code that is easy to maintain and share not only within a team but in the broader community as well.

+I run the local [Cassandra user group](http://www.meetup.com/Minneapolis-St-Paul-Cassandra-Meetup/) and help with the [Groovy Users of Minnesota](http://www.meetup.com/groovymn/).

+I am a [Ratpack](http://ratpack.io) core team member.

 Feel free to reach out to me on Twitter [@beckje01](https://twitter.com/beckje01)